 The latter organization was incorporated with a directorate of forty-five members, elected annually by the stockholders.
 Lyman J. Gage of Chicago was the corporation's first President and was succeeded by W.T.
 Baker and Harlow N. Higinbotham.

 In addition to these bodies, certain powers were vested in a Board of Lady Managers, composed of two members, with alternates, from each State and Territory, besides nine from the city of Chicago.
-Mrs. Potter Palmer was chosen President of the latter.
-This Board was particularly charged with the supervision of women's participation in the Exposition, and of the exhibits of women's work.
+Mrs. Bertha Honoré Palmer was chosen President of the latter.
+This Board was particularly charged with supervising women's participation in the Exposition and the exhibits of women's work.

 The Board of Lady Managers funded and ran the Children's Building at the Fair.
 Mrs. Bertha Honoré Palmer was the catalyst of innovation, and the progressive ideals paid off for the students being taught in the Children's Building.

 The supreme executive power was vested in the Joint Board of Control.
 The site selected was Jackson Park, in the South Division of Chicago, with a strip connecting Jackson and Washington Parks, known as the "Midway Plaisance," which was surrendered to "concessionaires" who purchased the privilege of giving exhibitions or conducting restaurants or selling booths thereon.

 The site's total area was 633 acres, and that of the buildings - not reckoning those erected by States other than Illinois and foreign governments - was about 200 acres.
 When this was added to the acreage of the foreign and State buildings, the total space under the roof was approximately 250 acres.